paulhalla/github-twitter-elt/README.md

     <img src='assets/extract_github_data.png' >

-    **Figure 2**: GitHub Dag
+    **Figure 2**: GitHub DAG

-    The `extract_github_data` dag was used to perform ELT on the github repo data.
-The dag starts by notifying the team about its start.
+    The `extract_github_data` DAG was used to perform ELT on the github repo data.
+The DAG starts by notifying the team about its start.
 Subsequently, a replication job in airbyte is triggered with the `trigger_sync` task.
 If it succeeds, the `succeed_github_extraction` task is triggered.
 It notifies the team about the successful completion of the replication.
 However if the `trigger_sync` task fails, the `succeed_github_extraction` task is skipped and `fail_github_extraction` task is triggered.
 This task notifies the team about the unsuccessful replication of the github data in our snowflake database.
 Lastly, a watcher task observes each task and is triggered when any of the tasks fails.

 <br/>